Omega-Cube/omeganoc/README.md

     cp hokuto/etc/init.d/hokuto /etc/init.d/hokuto
     update-rc.d hokuto defaults

-Or if your are using systemd you can try our script : cp hokuto/etc/systemd/system/hokuto.service /etc/systemd/system/hokuto.service systemctl enable hokuto.service
+Or if your are using systemd you can try our script: cp hokuto/etc/systemd/system/hokuto.service /etc/systemd/system/hokuto.service systemctl enable hokuto.service

 After the install Shinken and Hokuto needs to be (re)started:

     /etc/init.d/shinken [re]start
-If you have installed the debian start script :
+If you have installed the debian start script:
     /etc/init.d/hokuto [re]start
-On others distribution you have to launch the gunicorn daemon manually :
+On others distribution you have to launch the gunicorn daemon manually:
     /usr/local/hokuto/gunicorn_launcher.py

-You also have to restart the cron daemon :
+You also have to restart the cron daemon:
     /etc/init.d/cron restart
     #or
     crond restart